-If the property is not clean, or not in good repair, when you move in, notify the lessor or property manager in writing as soon as possible.
+If the property is not clean, or not in good repair, when you move in, notify the lessor or property manager in writing as soon as possible, provide them with photos and videos.

 LESSOR'S RESPONSIBILITIES

 The lessor must:

 - Provide you with vacant possession of the property in a reasonable state of cleanliness and a reasonable state of repair; - Maintain the property in a reasonable state of repair, having regard to its age and character; - Comply with all building, health and safety laws; and - Conduct any repairs within a reasonable time period after the need for repair arises.